Spasmochi/for_thatone/README.md

 Challenge 5:

+    a.
 When the timer reaches 0, count the number of words the user typed in and display it in the "Word count" section

+    b.
+After the game ends, make it so the user can click the Start button again to play a second time